Faith and the Mind: Important Connection

 Mind As Steady Base

 Rinpoche explains that the mind is the base.
 He then uses the metaphor of a beautiful flower, on that fundamental base, to represent the steadiness of faith.

 Rinpoche remarks that human nature needs faith–it can be very supportive.
 If one has faith, then you can change many things; it allows us to evolve.

 Faith and Mind: Three Expressions of Faith (dad pa gsum)

 Expressions of faith are traditionally broken down into three categories.
-These are translated in many different ways.
-But here Rinpoche explains these in a way that connects directly to how one practices.
+Different translators use varying terms.
+Rinpoche explains these in a way that connects directly to our Dharma practice.
 If we reflect on these three steps we understand how they relate to our own possible transformation.